-In Person
+Reporting In Person

 Security personnel can also be reached in person.
-The Campus Security Department office is located in Hale Alaka'i, Room 125.
-However, it is recommended that you call the phone number, first.
-At any given time, the on-duty officer may be located anywhere on the campus.
+The Campus Security Department office is located in Hale Alaka'i, Room 113.
+However, it is recommended that you call (808) 235-7355, first.
+At any given time, the on-duty officer may be located elsewhere on the campus.